Mattress in a Box Buyer’s Guide

 Young adults moving to college dorms and people relocating to new homes might consider a bed in a box.
-Having a compact box shipped to your location is far easier than transporting a bulky mattress, and you can avoid picking up dirt or damaging your mattress in the move.
+Having a compact box shipped to your location is easy, and you can avoid picking up dirt or damaging your mattress in the move.
 Plus, this allows you to enjoy a fresh start in your new home with a new bed.

 Select a size or type based on the space you have, who’s using it and your optimal comfort level.
 For example, a king-size mattress in a box is perfect for your primary suite, while a twin-size mattress in a box would be a better fit for a smaller kids’ room.
 You can also easily narrow your search to firm or plush mattresses, depending on your preference.

 Once you’ve chosen the perfect bed in a box mattress, you’ll need to think about additional furniture and accessories.
 Boxed mattresses may require a special bed frame, so consider this when calculating costs and designing your bedroom.
 If you’re upgrading to a larger mattress, you’ll want to buy new bedding, too.

 Bed in a Box Bed Frames

 Some boxed mattresses require a specific frame for adequate support.
 Additionally, since you don’t need a box spring and mattress thickness ranges between six to twelve inches, there can be a big difference in the height of your bed.
 However, the right frame can correct this.
 Some popular bed frames for boxed mattresses include: